-4 new iPhone 12 models range from $700 to $1100, all with far faster 5G wireless
+4 new iPhone 12 models range from $700 to $1,100, all with far faster 5G wireless

 — Harry McCracken (@harrymccracken) October 13, 2020

-But MagSafe is sold separately, and the iPhone 12 boxes will not contain the formerly-obligatory white USB-A adapter.
+But MagSafe is sold separately, and the iPhone 12 boxes will not contain the formerly obligatory white USB-A adapter.
 Apple reasons that everybody already has one of those (or seven) laying around, so shipping more would just harm the environment.
-The iPhone 12 box will include a Lightening to USB-C cable, requiring the new USB-C wall adapter, which owners of older iPhones may not have.
+The iPhone 12 box will include a Lightning to USB-C cable, requiring the new USB-C wall adapter, which owners of older iPhones may not have.
 Apple will also omit the white EarPods headphones from the iPhone 12 box.

 5G speed